Alhydra/React-Native-Geolocation-Example/README.md

 By making a simple app screen similar to most weather apps, with a background image, and Geolocation text.

-Feel free to read the whole article on my blog [React Native Drawer Tutorial](https://reactnativemaster.com/react-native-geolocation-example)
+Feel free to read the whole article on my blog [React Native Geolocation Example](https://reactnativemaster.com/react-native-geolocation-example)
 If you would like to try the app on Expo, I have prepared an expo project, check it from  [Expo.io](https://expo.io/@alhydra/react-native-geolcoation-example)